Jonathan Will

 C3O: Collaborative Cluster Configuration Optimization for Distributed Data Processing in Public Clouds [PDF]

-“C3O” is a continuation of the previous paper that presents a system implementation and evaluation.
-It includes further system specifications and generalized performance models.
-By considering the broader execution context, they have shown better results than performance models from related work.
+This work identifies how different aspects of the execution context contribute and designs a collaborative system for sharing performance metrics and performance models for data processing jobs.
+It includes system specifications and generalized performance models, which are implementated and evaluated.
+By considering the broader execution context, these performance models have shown better results than performance models from related work.

 Training Data Reduction for Performance Models of Data Analytics Jobs in the Cloud [PDF]